 This is a no brainer but you’d be surprised how many dealers fail to follow up with attendees.
 After the event concludes, distribute a list of all visitors to the account owners and make them accountable for reaching out.
 Calls may be a simple thank you for visiting or, hopefully, to continue a conversation and initiate the sales cycle.

 A successful open house can be a huge benefit to your branch.
-They very often lead to future sales spikes and can really solidify your relationship with a customer.
+They often lead to future sales spikes and can really solidify your relationship with customers.
 The key to pulling off a successful show is having a strong plan going in and implementing that plan.

 Hopefully you have some new ideas for your next open house.
 If you haven’t done open houses in the past I strongly encourage you to try one.
 They are a great PR tool and one that will help build your dealership.